brianelizondo/capstone-project-quiniela-2022/README.md

 * **Step Three completed - Source Your Data**

-  a. **Pre Existing API:** _For this project an API called "The Sports DB" will be used to obtain additional information about the stadiums, teams, players and general statistics.
-For more information about the API you can check here [API Docs](https://www.thesportsdb.com/Sport/Soccer)._
+  a. **Pre Existing API:** _For this project an API called "API-FOOTBALL (3.9.2)" will be used to obtain additional information about the matches, fixtures, teams, players and general statistics.
+For more information about the API you can check here [API Docs](https://www.api-football.com/documentation-v3)._

   b. **Homemade API:** _The project will have its own API for handling user registration requests, login, registration of new "quinielas" and get general information of the project from a PostgreSQL database.
 Most of the information will be stored in a PostgreSQL database, information about users, pools, cities, stadiums, games in phase 1, games in phase 2, game results, etc will be stored._